Skip to main content

 Down Dog is set up differently from many other yoga apps.
 It starts with a survey that lets you select what styles of yoga you're interested in, but instead of recommending a few different videos, it generates a selection of poses shown with a video slide and a prerecorded voiceover that guides you through your practice.

 The narration is surprisingly detailed, which helped me out as a beginner.
-And while you can select the voice, the format is robotic, lacking the friendly conversational and motivational vibe most app classes and real-life instructors offer.
-In the end, the sessions I took (a “full practice” and a restorative yoga session) weren't particularly memorable, and I wasn’t excited about using the app.
+While you can select the voice, the format is robotic and lacks the friendly, conversational, and motivational vibe most yoga app classes and real-life instructors offer.
+In the end, the sessions I took (a “full practice” and a restorative yoga session) weren't particularly memorable, and I wasn’t excited about using the yoga app.

 Pros